Zukzuk/bash-provisioning-osx10/README.md

 ## Run
 Simply run ```bash provisioning.sh``` in your terminal and watch it goooooooo.
-You can also run ```source provisioning.sh``` to immediatley source the new bash_profile into the terminal instance.
+You can also run ```source provisioning.sh``` to immediately source the new bash_profile into the terminal instance.

-Only tested on my own macbook, with OSX Yosemite 10.10.5
+Only tested on my own macbook, with OSX 10.10 and up

 ## Currently the following list is provisioned: